Skip to Content

 Using gouache paint on canvas

-• Test on little area of gessoed canvas.
+• Test on a little area of gessoed canvas.
 Wait until it dries.
 If it works without cracks – good.
 If not, buy raw canvas and prep it with watercolor ground or switch back to paper.

 • Do not apply thick layers of paint, it may crackle.
 With too much water it can also crackle.

-• Acrylic gouache maybe a better choice for canvas than regular gouache.
+• Acrylic gouache may be a better choice for canvas than regular gouache.

 • Be careful with water.
 Gouache is never permanent, so a drop of water will reactivate the layers of paint.